seng637-summer/seng637-a1-chd-vicis/seng637-a1-team_number.md

 # High-level description of the exploratory testing plan

 Below summarizes the groups test plan for exploratory testing followed by the two pair groups.
+As testing was performed issues were created in jira to log potential bugs.

 General Approach
+1. Read and understand the system's high level requirements found in Appendix B and make note of potential areas for bugs
-1. Familiarization with the ATM System
+2. Familiarization with the ATM System - perform a single run-through via a transaction (deposit) as described in the README
-2.
+3. Explore standard functionalities of a user such as performing transactions
+4. Explore standard functionalities of an operator such as entering how many $20 bills are in the ATM
+5. Explore non-standard functionalities and attempt operations that shouldn't be allowed

 Test Cases & ATM Requirements Targeted
 Card Validation & Pin Verification
 -    Test valid card
 -    Test invalid card
 -    Test valid card and valid PIN
+-    Test valid card with invalid PIN
+-    Test card retention after three consecutive invalid PIN attempts

+Cash Withdrawal
+-    Test successful and insufficient balance cash withdrawal from valid savings, checking, and money market accounts

+Deposit Processing
+-    Test deposit to all the valid accounts

+Money Transfer
+-    Test successful transfer between two valid accounts
+-    Test transfer with an invalid source or destination account
+-    Test transfer with insufficient balance

+Balance Inquiry
+-    Test balance inquiry for a invalid accound
+-    Test balance inquiry for an invalid account

+Transaction Cancellation
+-    Test transaction cancellation using the Cancel key
+-    Test transaction cancellation at various stages (withdrawal, deposit, transfer)

+User Interface
+-    Test keyboard input for all transaction types
+-    Test display output for transaction status, prompts, and error messages

+Receipt Generation
+-    Test receipt generation for successful transactions
+-    Test receipt content for accuracy (date, time, location, transaction details, balances)

 # Comparison of exploratory and manual functional testing